Kolbeinn Finnsson

 A product of the Fylkir academy, Kolbeinn began his senior career with the club and transferred to FC Groningen in 2015, with whom he progressed into the reserve team.
 In 2018, he transferred to Brentford B, from whom he transferred to Borussia Dortmund II in 2019.
-He was capped by Iceland at youth level and made his full international debut in 2019.
+Kolbeinn's break into top-tier football came with Danish club Lyngby in 2023.
+Kolbeinn was capped by Iceland at youth level and made his full international debut in 2019.